hnsdomains/docs/dapp-developer-guide/ens-l2-offchain.md

 No code change is required as long as your app is interacting with ENS through [etherjs ENS methods](https://docs.ethers.io/v5/api/providers/provider/#Provider--ens-methods).

-To try out these features, `offchainexample.eth` points to so-called "offchain resolver" that fetches data from JSON configuration file hosted on google app engine.
-It will reply data to any record for offchainexample.eth and its subdomain record such as `2.offchainexample.eth`.
+To try out these features, `offchainexample` points to so-called "offchain resolver" that fetches data from JSON configuration file hosted on google app engine.
+It will reply data to any record for offchainexample and its subdomain record such as `2.offchainexample`.
 The example resolver is not using L2 data but the same mechanism works when the L2 resolver becomes ready.

 ```js
 const { ethers } = require("ethers");